 Fertilizing Landscape Beds

-It sometimes happens that landscape beds are installed and, perhaps mulch is refreshed and pruning is performed from time to time, but little attention is given to replacing nutrients that have leached out of the soil with rain or irrigation water, or been removed in pruning waste.
+Sometimes landscape beds are installed and, perhaps, mulch is refreshed and pruning is performed from time to time, but little attention is given to replacing nutrients that have leached out of the soil with rain or irrigation water or that have been removed in pruning waste.
 Over time, plants become less vigorous.

 Late winter and early spring, as the aboveground parts of plants start growing again, are good times to fertilize many plants.
 This includes shrubs, small trees, and herbaceous perennials in landscape beds.